pacogarcia3/hta0-horizontal-robot-arm/README.md

 **arduino_sketch** contains the arduino sketch that controls the arm.
 This folder also contains the formulas used to translate desired Y, Z position into servo angles.

+Read about the calculation of desired Y, Z position here: https://www.fdxlabs.com/converting-y-z-coordinates-into-angles-for-a-two-axis-robot-arm/

 **commands_arduino.py** is where the most commonly used operations of the arm are defined for easy reference from the main_loop.py.

 ## Running the Program